Places of worship in Kannur district: Madayi Palli, Pazhayangadi

-This beautiful ancient mosque was originally built in 1124 by Malik Ibn Dinar, a Muslim preacher.
+Madayi Palli is an ancient mosque was originally built in 1124 by Malik Ibn Dinar, a Muslim preacher.
 A block of white marble in the mosque is believed to have been brought from Mecca by its founder, who came to India to spread the word of Muhammad.
 Nearby lies a dilapidated fort believed to have been built by king Kolathiri.
 This mosque is near Pazhayangadi town.